 4. ALEXANDER MOGILNY, Team USSR, 35 points

-Mogilny was one of the purest goal-scorers hockey fans have ever seen and his scoring ability began to get fast notice at the WJC in the late 1980s.
+Mogilny was one of the purest goal-scorers hockey fans have ever seen.
+His scoring ability first began to get notice at the WJC in the late 1980s.
 Mogilny laced up the skates for Team USSR from 1987 to ’89.
 Mogilny was part of some of the most talented teams ever seen at the WJC.
 In 1988, Mogilny led his team and the tournament in scoring with 18 points while his team finished runner-up to Team Canada.
 Mogilny finished his WJC career averaging 1.75 points per game with 19 goals and 16 assists in 20 games.

 3. PAVEL BURE, Team USSR, 39 points